awhitbeck/usercode/snowmass2013/test/readme_eezh.txt

 - This code uses the  new TH1F based PDF, not on the HistPdf for the signal.
 - The nominal analysis uses 100 bins in the D0-
 - It can be configured to run 1D analysis based on 250 GeV KDInt
-- The default code runs 1 embeded toys for the f3 = 0.1, Here is the expected output
+- The default code runs 1 embeded toys for the f3 = 0.1 with bkg, Here is the expected output

 root -l toyresults_eezh/toyresults_pseudoMELA_embd_250GeV_accfalse_new.root
 root [3] fittree->Scan("fa3:fa3_err:fa3_pull")